Risk Factors You Can't Change

 Risk Factors You Can Change

-Other risk factors for osteoporosis can be changed.
-These include
+There are other risk factors for osteoporosis that can be changed.

 - Poor diet.
 Getting too little calcium over your lifetime can increase your risk for osteoporosis.
 Not getting enough vitamin D -- either from your diet, supplements, or sunlight -- can also increase your risk for osteoporosis.
 Vitamin D is important because it helps the body absorb calcium.
 An overall diet adequate in protein and other vitamins and minerals is also essential for bone health.